JamesSilvaSantos/bmicalculator/README.md

-Use the terminal to run the .jar file
+use the command in the terminal to run:

+java -jar bmicalculator.jar